 Rules and skills

-What should parents or teachers do if a child becomes ill during exercise or sport?
+What to do if a child becomes ill during exercise or sport?

-- Firstly calm them down as they will be frightened that they can’t breathe properly.
+- First calm them down as they will be frightened that they can’t breathe properly.

 - Sit the child upright to allow for good lung expansion.